peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 ## Deployment

-Next, complete the following steps to deployment the application.
+Next, complete the following steps to deploy the application.

 1. Push the changes to the `master` branch on Heroku.
-1. Seed the production database with `npm run knex seeds:run` but as a one-off Heroku command.
+1. Seed the production database with `npm run knex seeds:run` as a one-off Heroku command.
 1. Visit the Heroku app at `https://USERNAME-galvanize-bookshelf.herokuapp.com/`.
-1. If the application isn't working, check Heroku's logs.
+1. If the application isn't working, check the production logs with `heroku logs`.
 1. Otherwise, celebrate with a beverage of choice!

 ## Post-deployment